Taskbar not hiding in fullscreen mode in Windows 11/10? Don’t worry, you can turn this around!

-This makes space on your desktop and helps with keeping the cleanliness factor of a modern operating system, as there are fewer distractions when trying to accomplish something.
+This makes space on your desktop and helps with keeping the cleanliness factor of a modern operating system, as there are less distractions when trying to accomplish something.
 It may even be essential to use your apps to the fullest.
 For example, most video games need you to see the entire screen without the taskbar blocking some areas, or else they’ll be unplayable.

-How to hide taskbar in fullscreen windows 10 and 11
+How to hide taskbar in fullscreen Windows 10 and 11

 So, here’s how to hide taskbar windows 10 and how to hide taskbar windows 11.